Lower School (Grades K-5)

 In closing, the second grade team strives to work closely together, sharing ideas, planning, implementing lessons, and developing activities that enhance learning so students will boldly model Christ- likeness, pursue excellence, and become servant leaders who will reach their full God-given potential.

-- Bible “ We focus on the patriarchs in our study: Abraham, Isaac, Jacob, Joseph, and Daniel.
+• Bible – We focus on the patriarchs in our study: Abraham, Isaac, Jacob, Joseph, and Daniel.
 We have a scripture memory verse every week which leads to memorizing passages such as: Matthew 5:1-12, Proverbs 3:1-10, I Thessalonians 4:13-18.
 They will also become acquainted with various Christian heroes of the faith who lived throughout history.
 We highlight a character trait and a fruit of the spirit each month.
 We teach the children to stand on the Word of God to direct their lives.

 In closing, it is our team’s desire to help our third grade students work toward becoming independent thinkers and problem solvers, to display confidence in themselves and their abilities, to demonstrate motivation and initiative in their daily activities, and to continue to grow in their love for the Lord.
+We look forward to getting the opportunity to work with your child in the future!

 Smiles and Blessings,

-Mrs. Callison, Mrs. Koenig, Mrs. Skipper, and Mrs. Zink
+Mrs. Callison, Mrs. Koenig, and Mrs. Zink

 Fourth grade is a wonderful year where students grow spiritually, academically, physically, and socially.
 Fourth grade is a time of learning to be responsible and developing good study habits that they can use throughout school and life.
 It is a time of new discoveries where they explore Bible, math, science, history, reading, language, and spelling.
 In addition to their regular subjects, they also get to experience art, music, physical education, library, and computer.
 We partner with Mr. Yee and Mrs. Sanders to incorporate what we are learning in class to library and computer time.
 Chapel is also a special time each week in which the students can learn about God, worship God, pray, and apply the principles to their everyday lives.